PJ-Oscheh/Mastermind/README.md

 - `GenerateAnswerTest:void` - Answer generation test
 - `GenerateHintTest:void` - Hint generation test

+# Future Improvements

+If this was a larger-scale project, this is how my development strategy would differ.
+I would:

+1. Store user-facing strings in a RESX file
+2. Break game logic into several classes

 # Who's the Mastermind?

 I wasn't sure who the "mastermind" was supposed to be (the player? the